Earth Notes: On Solar DHW @Home with UniQ and PV DiversionUpdated 2020-06-23 12:43 GMT.

 - Divert spare PV generation until full.
 (Basic functionality.)

-- Top up for ~1h in the small hours to put up to ~3kWh in the store.
+- Top up for up to ~1h in the small hours to put up to ~3kWh in the store.
 This will force some imports even in summer, but ensure that some DHW is available every morning first thing.
 No enhanced UniQ feedback required; doable with Eddi programming.
-Better: extend top-up time in winter and/or top up only until 50% full, thus no top-up at all if low use and/or diversion sufficient.
+Better: extend top-up time in winter and/or top up otherwise until 50% full, thus no top-up at all if low use and/or diversion sufficient.

 - Manual 1h boost at any time.
 (Can be done from Eddi front panel.)